Kidung Sunda: Some analysis

 Kidung Sunda has to be considered as a literary work of art and not as a reliable historical chronicle.
-However the events told in this text might have been based on true factual events.
+However, the events told in this text might have been based on true factual events.

-On the whole, the story narrated in this text, is told in a direct way.
+On the whole, the story narrated in this text is told directly.
 It is rather different from other works in the same genre.
-The narration combines both romantic and dramatic elements in an appealing manner.
+The narration combines both romantic and dramatic elements appealingly.
 With lively descriptions and dialogues, the protagonists are brought to life.

 Furthermore, the story is logical and real.
-There is no mention of impossibilities, exaggerations beyond belief and supernatural things, except for the disappearance of Gajah Mada (his moksha).
-According to Nugroho, a moksha is a symbolism of death.
+There is no mention of impossibilities, exaggerations beyond belief, and supernatural things, except for the disappearance of Gajah Mada (his moksha).
+According to Nugroho, moksha is a symbol of death.
 This does not correspond either to other contemporary historical sources.
-Usually a Balinese text (kidung) is passed down generation to generation, gradually loses its accuracy and contains more fantastic and amazing things.
+Usually, a Balinese text (kidung) is passed down from generation to generation, gradually loses its accuracy, and contains more fantastic and amazing things.

 It has to be said that the author or narrator has chosen the side of the Sundanese in this narration.
 Therefore, many things do not correspond to other sources as mentioned earlier briefly.

 Authorship

 All manuscripts of Kidung Sunda are of Balinese provenance.
-However it is not known where this work was composed, either in Java or in Bali.
+However, it is not known where this work was composed, either in Java or in Bali.
 The identity of the author is not known either.
 Neither is the date of composition known.
-In the story there are mentions of bedil (gunpowder weapon or firearm), but these do not prove to be a valid criterion to date the text.
+In the story, there are mentions of bedil (gunpowder weapon or firearm), but these do not prove to be a valid criterion to date the text.
 The Indonesian people already knew the gunpowder weapons relatively early.
 In the 1293 Mongol invasion of Java, Chinese–Mongol troops used pào (Chinese for cannon) against Kediri forces.
 Cannons and firearms are used by the Majapahit, modeled after the Chinese cannons.

-C. C. Berg argued that the poem has to be composed ca. 1550 AD or later because there is a description of the horse of patih Anepakěn, the Sundanese vizier.
+C. C. Berg argued that the poem was composed ca. 1550 AD or later because there is a description of the horse of patih Anepakěn, the Sundanese vizier.
 His horse is compared to the horse named Anda Wesi of Rangga Lawe, a well-known character from another Javanese poem; Kidung Rangga Lawe.
 The latter was, according to Juynboll to be from 1465 saka, or 1543 AD.
 However Berg is open to earlier dating, because the Leiden manuscript was a new copy of younger date.
 Damais argued that Kidung Rangga Lawe was originally composed in 1334 AD, reading the chronogram as 1256 saka instead of 1465 saka.
+Therefore, both the Kidung Rangga Lawe and the Kidung Sunda may have been originally written in the 14th century.

 Islamic influences are already discernible.
 Kidung Sunda contains some Perso-Arabic loanwords such as kabar (news) and subandar (harbourmaster).

 Some fragments

-Some fragments of the text will be presented on the following.
+Some fragments of the text will be presented in the following.
 The text is taken from C.C.
 Berg's edition (1927).
 However, the spelling has been somewhat modified to modern usage.
 Just as in Berg's edition, no distinction between retroflex and dental stops is made.
-The Sanskrit loanwords are spelt in the Javanese manner.
+The Sanskrit loanwords are spelled in the Javanese manner.